Older-Adult Age from Sternal Rib Ends and Cranial Sutures

 Last updated:

 Once the pubic symphysis and auricular surface have been scored, the forensic anthropologist has effectively exhausted the best-performing adult age indicators.
-What remains, for a skeleton presenting as a person well into middle or older age, are two methods that extend the age signal into the over-50 range but at a price: their documented accuracy windows are wide enough to span most of the human adult lifespan, and distinguishing a 55-year-old skeleton from a 75-year-old skeleton with useful precision remains beyond the reliable reach of skeletal biology as currently understood.
+What remains, for a skeleton presenting as a person well into middle or older age, are two methods that extend the age signal into the over-50 range but at a price: their accuracy windows are wide enough to span most of the human adult lifespan.
+Distinguishing a 55-year-old skeleton from a 75-year-old with useful precision remains beyond the reliable reach of skeletal biology as currently understood.

-The transition-analysis framework, implemented in the ADBOU Bayesian software developed by Jesper Boldsen, George Milner, and colleagues and published from 2002 onward, represents the most statistically principled approach currently available for combining multiple skeletal age indicators into a calibrated posterior probability distribution over age.
-This topic covers all three methods and concludes with the multi-method composite reporting standards that forensic anthropologists use to convert these inputs into a defensible court opinion.
+The transition-analysis framework, implemented in ADBOU, represents the most statistically principled approach currently available for combining multiple skeletal age indicators into a calibrated posterior probability distribution over age.
+This topic covers all three methods and concludes with the multi-method composite reporting standards forensic anthropologists use to produce a defensible court opinion.

 The method focuses on the sternal (anterior) end of the right fourth rib.
 The selection of the right fourth rib was based on Iscan and Loth's observation that this rib showed the most consistent and progressive age-related changes and had the least individual variation compared to adjacent ribs.
 The right side is preferred over the left because left-sided ribs have been reported to show slightly different change rates linked to cardiac loading, though in practice the left fourth rib is used when the right is absent or damaged.